Freezing eggplant - how to do it successfully

 * Affiliate links / Image source: Amazon

-Freezing raw eggplant - how to do it successfully
+Freezing raw eggplant - how to do it

 Tip: Our recommendation for the right freezer containers with plastic lids for your eggplant: